Permify/permify/docs/docs/use-cases/custom-roles.md

 ## Need any help ?

 Our team is happy to help you get started with Permify.
-If you'd like to learn more about using Permify in your app or have any questions about this example, [schedule a call with one of our Permify engineer](https://meetings-eu1.hubspot.com/ege-aytin/call-with-an-expert).
+If you'd like to learn more about using Permify in your app or have any questions about this example, [schedule a call with one of our Permify engineers](https://meetings-eu1.hubspot.com/ege-aytin/call-with-an-expert).
+Alternatively you can join our [discord community](https://discord.com/invite/MJbUjwskdH) to discuss.